AresMUSH/aresmush/plugins/scenes/help/en/logging.md

 ## Editing Poses

-You can edit and delete your poses through the Web Portal, and even attribute them to other characters (handy if you're emitting from one of your alts).
+You can edit and delete your poses through the web portal, and even attribute them to other characters (handy if you're emitting from one of your alts).

 For a quick correction, you can also replace your **previous pose** with a corrected one.
 Format it like an emit.